 a)

-q) I see this error: “Camera index out of range” or “obsensor stream channel error.”
+q) I see "Camera index out of range" or "obsensor stream channel error."
 What does it mean?

 a)